cmeerbeek/TA-octopus_deploy/README.md

 Splunklib which originates from the Splunk Software Development Kit for Python.
 The Splunk Software Development Kit for Python is licensed under the [Apache
 License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

+This add-on ships with the Python SDK v1.6.2.

 For compatibility with Python 2.#, The Splunk Software Development Kit for Python ships with ordereddict.py from the ordereddict package on [PyPI](http://pypi.python.org/pypi/ordereddict/1.1), which is licensed